RobertMueller2/Dotfile-Snippets/README.md

 - various functions that start containers from [OneIM docker images](https://hub.docker.com/u/oneidentity/)
   - these are mostly for Linux images, but some functions exist for Windows images
   - both Linux and Windows containers can run side by side, but
     - I don't remember the details, but on my lab computer Windows Firewall prevented communication of Windows containers with a database running in a Linux container.
-I had to add an exception specifically for this.:w
+I had to add an exception specifically for this.
     - the module assumes that docker contexts "Linux" and "Windows" are available:
 ```
 λ 'C:\Program Files\Docker\Docker\DockerCli.exe' -SwitchWindowsEngine